delonlee01/tp/docs/DeveloperGuide.md

 **MSS**

 1. User selects a candidate and specifies one or more tags.
-2. RecruitTrackPro associates the tag(s) with the candidate’s profile.
+2. RecruitTrackPro displays the list of candidates with the updated information.

    Use case ends.